What is the most throw I can get, and how can I achieve maximum throw?

 Maximum throw, under typical conditions, is about 1 inch per foot of OB travel, or 1/2 a ball per diamond on a 9′ table, which is about 5°.
 Although, more throw can result with cling/skid/kick.
 Throw is maximum with a stun shot, where the sliding motion between the CB and OB (from cut angle or sidespin) is horizontal.
 With any top or bottom spin, the friction force will have an upward or downward component which reduces the sideways throwing component.

-For more information on SIT speed effects, TP B.25 – Percentage Sidespin Required for Maximum SIT at Any Cut Angle, and HSV B.18 – spin-induced throw speed and english effects.
+For more information, see SIT speed effects, TP B.25 – Percentage Sidespin Required for Maximum SIT at Any Cut Angle, and HSV B.18 – spin-induced throw speed and english effects.
 Also see “Throw – Part V: SIT speed effects” (BD, December, 2006).
 Per Diagram 1 in the article, below about 25% english, speed has no effect on the amount of SIT.

 Maximum cut-induced throw (CIT), with no english, occurs with a slow-speed stun shot at about a 1/2-ball hit.
 See “Throw – Part II: results” (BD, September, 2006) for more information.
 At larger cut angles, again the friction is less due to the faster relative sliding motion between the balls during contact.
 Per Diagram 1 in the CIT article, for cut angles below about 20°, speed has no effect on the amount of CIT!
 With slow-speed frozen or nearly-frozen combination shots, where the 1st ball will have stun into the 2nd ball, one must be very careful to adjust aim for throw (see frozen ball throw).